joerick/pyinstrument/docs/reference.md

 ## Python API

-The Python API is also available, for writing integrations with Pyinstrument with other tools.
+The Python API is also available, for calling pyinstrument directly from Python and writing integrations with with other tools.

 ### The Profiler object